top of page

 In some circumstances, we may be required to share your personal information.
 However, only people who need to access your information will be able to do so.

-3. If required or authorised by law (e.g. Court subpoenas);
+• If required or authorised by law (e.g. court subpoenas);

-6. For the purpose of confidential dispute resolution process;
+• As part of a confidential dispute resolution process;

-9. We will not disclose your personal information with anyone outside Australia (unless under exceptional circumstances that are permitted by law) without your consent.
+We will not disclose your personal information outside Australia without your consent, unless required or permitted by law.

 How do we store and protect your personal information?